Flanders celebrates one of its greatest Old Masters

 High definition details from Bruegel works are brought to life as monsters’ jaws gape, angels’ wings flap, banners wave, swords flail and butterflies flutter by.
 One large room offers a totally immersive experience, as the walls and floor become projections screens.
 It’s all accompanied by music and sound effects, with a dramatic voice-over, supposedly by Bruegel himself (bizarrely, in an American accent – or is it Canadian?) describing the ‘action’ in the paintings and their historical context.

-A pleasant, 90-minute train ride east of Brussels is the town of Bokrijk, where an open air museum of historic buildings, daily life objects and activities in an idyllic, Bruegelesque landscape have been drawing crowds since 1958.
+A pleasant, 90-minute train ride east of Brussels, the Bokrijk open air museum is a cluster of historic buildings, displays of daily life objects used in the past and hands-on activities in an idyllic, Bruegelesque landscape.

 Just as Bruegel assembled diverse elements in his landscapes, the museum itself was carefully composed.
 In fact, Jozef Weyns, the first curator, wanted to call it Bruegelheem (Bruegelhome) and fashioned it after the artist’s depictions of village life by combining elements from different farms.
 As it was, the museum was temporarily renamed Bruegel Farm on the 400th anniversary of the artist’s death in 1969 and Weyns published a four-volume inventory of historic tools and utensils by studying works by Bruegel and other Old Masters.